x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 ### Using built-in Mobile Device Management (MDM)

-MDM for Microsoft 365 or Office 365 provides device management capabilities at no additional cost.
+MDM provides device management capabilities at no additional cost.
 Microsoft Intune powers these basic capabilities, providing a core set of controls in the Microsoft 365 admin center for organizations that need the basics.

 Because this is a device management solution, there is no native capability to control which apps can be used, even after a device is enrolled.
 If you want to limit access to Outlook for iOS and Android, you will need to obtain Azure Active Directory Premium licenses and leverage conditional access policies.